 Any objections received during the public consultation period must be given consideration by the local government.
-All objections must be included in an assessment report, stating to objection and indicating relevance the quidelines the and council's consideration/response to said objection.
+All objections must be included in an assessment report, stating the objection and indicating relevance to the guidelines and council's consideration/response to said objection.
 Consideration need only be given to those objections that relate to concerns of non-conformance to the naming.
 Further information to assist with public consultation and administering objections is available in Section 9: A Guide to Consultation.